 All of these issues together can result in weaker foliage up top, and less energy for blooming.
 In fact, overcrowded plant foliage and root structure are usually the two main culprits when perennials fail to bloom.

 That is exactly why dividing plants on a regular basis (usually every three to five years) is vital.
 It keeps a plant’s roots strong, healthy, and helps them more easily find nutrients as they grow.
+But even more important, dividing allows you to create extra plants.
+And those extra plants can play a major role in helping to make maintaining your flowerbeds easier than ever.

 Late summer and early fall are the best times to dig up and divide a large majority of perennials.
-By digging plants up and dividing and transplanting in the cool Autumn air, it allows the new divisions plenty of time to settle in and establish their roots before winter sets in.
+By digging plants up and dividing and transplanting in the cool autumn air, it allows the new divisions plenty of time to settle in and establish their roots before winter sets in.

 Although you can divide most perennials at any point of the growing season, fall really is the ideal time.
 Unfortunately, when you divide in the spring or summer, plants often can’t recover quickly enough to still bloom or fill out their foliage in the same growing season.